-SUBMITTED TO THE GOVERNOR FOR REVIEW - Monday, August 14, 2017 through Thursday, September 14, 2017.
-In the next year, the GaDOE anticipates the incorporation of this data in the form of an online equity dashboard that will be made available to districts.
+In the next year, the GaDOE anticipates the incorporation of this data in the form of an online equity dashboard that will be made available to LEAs.
 Currently, Georgia has this data available and will publicly report it as an addition to one of the current public reporting mechanisms.
 The implementation of these plans is monitored during federal programs cross-functional monitoring and in technical assistance conversations that are supportive and data focused.